MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 Click on OK.

-The Trail channel is then created and you can add it to your graphs, as shown in the image below.
+The Ground Trail channel is then created and you can add it to your graphs, as shown in the image below.

 You can verify the calculated Trail value using the Data Table values..